 Download a typical school/hospital schedule in a .PDF format

-The new Bells & Whistles(SM) course is taught by a board-certified cardiovascular and pulmonary clinical specialist Physical Therapist who has taught the course internationally for over eight years.
+The new Bells & Whistles(SM) course is taught by a board-certified cardiovascular and pulmonary clinical specialist Physical Therapist who has taught the course internationally for over fifteen years.
 The course has a multidisciplinary structure and each of the topics has relevance for Occupational Therapy, Physical Therapy, and Speech-Language Pathology.
-This course is $5000 for two days (hotel accommodations and travel are extra).
+This course is $5500 for two days (hotel accommodations and travel are extra).
 Please call 877.ICU.CLASS for more information.

 If you are interested in hosting a "Bells & Whistles(SM)" course at your hospital please call 877.ICU.CLASS or e-mail us at Contact Us and we will be glad to provide you with more information.